-No lateral dependence of the mixed radiation field for RBE weighted dose and dose-averaged LET computation.
+No lateral dependence of the mixed radiation field for RBE weighted dose.
 The distribution of primary particles and fragments in a voxel only depends on the water equivalent depth and not on the distance to the central axis of the field.
 This may cause errors in areas of the field where the distribution of primary particles and fragments is different to where there is a lateral equilibrium in the mixed radiation field, for example, outside of the field, within a small field, or at the edge of a larger field.